sofa-framework/doc/15_Using_SOFA/05_Lexicography.md

 Plugins are optional Modules adding more SOFA features.

 Plugins contain Components.
 Plugins are externalizable.
-Some external plugins can be auto-fetched from SOFA sources.
+Some external plugins can be [auto-fetched into SOFA sources](https://www.sofa-framework.org/community/doc/plugins/fetch-plugin-code-source/).
 Plugins can be disabled via a CMake option.
 Most Plugins are OFF by default.

 A Plugin can "contain" other Modules and Libraries.
 Technically, it will have link dependencies on those Modules.